John-Maravelis/python_projects/README.md

-These are 4 projects for a university class, Intro to CS and will be coded in Python.
+These are 4 projects for the university class "Intro to CS" and will be coded in Python.